roryp/reliable-web-app-pattern-java-workshop/Part2-RWA-Overview/README.md

 ## Reference Application

-The reference implementation provides a production-grade web application for developers to build their own reliable web application in Azure.
+The reference implementation provides a production-grade web application based on these patterns for developers to build their own reliable web application in Azure.

 ![Reference Application](./images/reliable-web-app-java.svg)